-7.1 What reforms (if any) are proposed?
+7.1 What reforms (if any) in the Alternative Investment Funds space are proposed?

 The Mozambique capital markets framework has been subject to several updates in recent years.
-However, at the present date, the UCI Law remains in urgent need of a complete revamp in order to address its shortfalls and the increasing market needs, particularly as far as real estate AIFs are concerned.
+However, at the present date, the UCI Law remains in urgent need of a complete revamp in order to address its shortfalls and increasing market needs, particularly as far as real estate AIFs are concerned.